Waveguide Tutorial Includes:

-Waveguides are a form of RF feeder or transmission line used at microwave frequencies.
+Waveguides are a form of RF feeder or transmission line used at microwave frequencies where they can offer some significant benefits over other forms of feeder, although at additional cost

 Waveguide feeder basics

-Typically a waveguide is thought if as a transmission line comprising a hollow conducting tube, which may be rectangular or circular within which electromagnetic waves are propagated.
+Typically a waveguide is thought of as a transmission line comprising a hollow conducting tube, which may be rectangular or circular within which electromagnetic waves are propagated.

 Types of waveguide feeder